Selling Property Abroad and Bringing the Money Back to the UK

-- Selling when the market is quiet: Winter - especially around Christmas - is typically a slow time of year for property sales in warm climates, with people less inclined to travel to these locations out of season.
+- Selling when the market is quiet: Winter - especially around Christmas - is typically a slow time for property sales in warm climates.
+People are less inclined to travel to these locations out of season.
 With fewer buyers in the market, it may take longer to sell your home, and you may not achieve your asking price.

-- Rushing listing photos: People often drop the ball when it comes to selling their home online by failing to showcase their property’s best assets - from taking photos in the evening to leaving their place a mess.
-Take the time to get this right and it will set your listing apart and help generate extra interest.
+- Rushing listing photos: People often drop the ball when selling their home online by failing to showcase their property at its best - from taking photos in the evening to sharing images of dirty or untidy rooms.
+Take the time to get this right; it will set your listing apart and help generate extra interest.

-- Hiding major issues: The chances of any problems with your property being uncovered during the viewing or survey are high.
-Therefore, as a seller with integrity you have three options: fix the problem before putting your property on the market, price the property below market value to account for it, or list the property at a normal price and offer the buyer a credit to resolve the problem.
+- Hiding significant issues: Any issues with your property, such as dampness or subsidence, are likely to be uncovered during viewings, or when the property is being surveyed.
+Therefore, as a seller with integrity, you have two options: fix the problem before putting your property on the market or price the property below market value to account for it.

 - Not preparing for the sale: Sellers who do not clean their homes before viewings are already on the back foot.
-If you can’t afford to hire a professional cleaning service, set aside some time to give your property a deep clean yourself.
-While failing to do simple DIY jobs - such as fixing a broken doorknob or dripping tap - can add up in a potential buyer's mind, making them less inclined to offer the asking price.
+Suppose you can’t afford to hire a professional cleaning service; set aside time to give your property a deep clean yourself.
+Failing to do simple DIY jobs - such as fixing a broken doorknob or dripping tap - can add up in a potential buyer's mind, making them less inclined to offer the asking price.

-Transferring large sums of money into another currency and transferring them overseas can be daunting and confusing.
-Aware of this, we use our knowledge and experience to cut through the jargon and give you a friendly and personal service.
+Transferring large sums of money overseas can be daunting and confusing.
+Clear Currency uses its knowledge and expertise to cut through the jargon and give you a friendly, personal service.

-We recognise that it’s impossible to accurately predict how exchange rates will perform; therefore, it’s prudent to plan for all eventualities.
-With this in mind, we will assign you a dedicated account manager.
+We recognise that it’s impossible to predict how exchange rates will perform accurately; therefore, planning for all eventualities is prudent.
+With this in mind, when you join us, we will assign you a dedicated account manager.
 In addition to helping you benefit from quick, easy, reliable and secure transfers, they can help you mitigate the impact of currency risk on the profits from your property sale.

-Your account manager will work in partnership with you throughout the selling process - not just when the time comes to transfer your proceeds back home.
+Your account manager will partner with you throughout the selling process - not just when the time comes to transfer your proceeds back home.
 Because fluctuating exchange rates make it hard to judge how much money will make it back into your bank account, your dedicated expert can help you execute a forward contract.
-This allows you to lock in an exchange rate for a date in the future, securing the value of your transfer should the selling process take longer than expected.
+This will allow you to lock in a favourable exchange rate for a date in the future, so you know exactly how much you'll be spending.